ypinhsuan/tp/docs/UserGuide.md

 * Deletes the lesson at the specified `CLASS_INDEX` + `LESSON_INDEX`.

 For example:
-1. You receive news that the `Tuesday 10:00-11:00` `CS2103T Tutorial` would be cancelled permanently.
-You decide to remove that lesson from your Tutor's Pet and hence you type in the command `delete-lesson c\1 l\2` and press
+1. You receive news that the `Tuesday 10:00-11:00` `CS2103T Tutorial` will be cancelled permanently.
+You decide to remove this lesson from your Tutor's Pet and hence you type in the command `delete-lesson c\1 l\2` and press
    <kbd>Enter</kbd>.

    ![Delete lesson before](images/ugimages/DeleteLessonBefore.png)